fbjornstrup/Crashes-New-York/pages/statistics.md

 <img src="injured.jpg" width="550" height="450">

-**Hourly plot of collisions**
+# Timeline

 Take a look at the timeline.
 Being an early bird or staying up late reduce the risk of being in a car collision.
 Seeing the city between 10 PM to around 9 AM is the safest time to go sightseeing in a vehicle.

+**Hourly plot of collisions**

 <img src="hours.jpg" width="550" height="450">